epogrebnyak/abacus/README.md

 # abacus

 A small, yet valid double-entry accounting system in Python.

-Check out [`readme.py`](readme.py) as example:
+Check out [`readme.py`](readme.py) as working example.

-1. Specify a chart of accounts of five types: assets, equity, liabilities, income and expenses.
+1. We start with a chart of accounts of five types: assets, equity, liabilities, income and expenses.

 ```python
 chart = Chart(